Judash399/Traditional-Save/docs/API-Reference/Objects/Loader.md

 ## <img src="/docsAssets/property.png" width="20"> Properties

+### Data: any
-* *Data* - The data for the currently loaded file.
+The data for the currently loaded file.
 Although this works, its recomended to use `Loader:GetData()` to make your intention more clear, and to help prevent bugs.

 ## <img src="/docsAssets/function.png" width="20"> Methods